Nico0f/Nico0f/README.md

 - ⚡ Fun fact: ...
 -->
 ## About me
+Software Developer dedicated to building high-quality products. <br />
-Hi, my name is Franco.
-I'm a Full Stack developer from Buenos Aires, Argentina, with a flexible approach focused on creating scalable and optimized applications with diverse technologies.
+Flexible approach focused on creating scalable and optimized applications with diverse technologies.
 Willingness to learn and use new skills, technologies, and knowledge.

 ## What do I bring to the team?
 I have a constructive personality and I'm open to dialogue, respect, and teamwork under a common objective.
 I am willing to discuss, learn and teach.
 Interest in learning new technologies and methods within the world of programming and problem-solving.

+#### Work experience:
+- Blas Nicoletti e Hijos S.R.L - Buenos Aires, Argentina <br />
+Sales Operations Analyst <br />
+*January 2012 - January 2018* <br />
+Leveraged Python expertise to design and implement data automation solutions, enhancing process efficiency over multiple years.
+Utilized Pandas for robust data manipulation, while employing Matplotlib and Plotly to create insightful data visualizations.
+Spearheaded sales tracking and automation initiatives, focusing on optimizing inventory management and maximizing profitability.

+- StoryDots / Appsnube - Buenos Aires, Argentina <br />
+*June 2023 - present* <br />
+Developed and implemented front-end applications and plugins using React, leveraging various styling solutions including CSS, Styled Components, and e-commerce-specific libraries like Shopify's Polaris and TiendaNube's Nimbus.
+Engineered serverless back-end solutions utilizing AWS Lambda functions and Aurora MySQL databases, while also creating ExpressJS services deployed on AWS EC2.
+Specialized in crafting integrations and plugins for major e-commerce platforms such as Tienda Nube, Shopify, and Vtex, enhancing functionality and user experience across multiple online retail environments.

 ## Previous experience
  My previous experience consists mainly in the academic field
 #### Education:
 - Civil Engineering - University of Buenos Aires, Buenos Aires, Argentina <br />
 *February 2018 - January 2023* <br />
-Helped me develop logical thinking, problem-solving, and mathematics.
+Learned logical thinking, problem-solving, and mathematics.

 - Computer Science - University of Buenos Aires, Buenos Aires, Argentina <br />
 *January 2023 - present* <br />